Project Description

 Admission

-While there is no absolutely strict formula to which we adhere, the Middle School staff attempts to maintain a balance of 7th and 8th graders, as well as males to females.
+While there is no absolutely strict formula to which we adhere, the Middle School staff attempts to maintain a balance of 7th and 8th graders.
 We simultaneously strive for diversity within our student population and a common sense of “group.”
-As a result, we look for students who we think will thrive within the Harmony program.
+As a result, we look for students who we think will thrive within the Harmony community.
 Sometimes, these are students who have a distinct need for a more personalized, supportive, social environment.
 And sometimes, these are students who simply want a more creative and academically-rigorous atmosphere.
-All students are evaluated on a case-by-case basis and we attempt to reach our decision based upon anecdotal information from parents, the students prior experiences in school, and an authentic sense of who the student is as a person.
+We prioritize the whole student and want to optimize appropriate challenge levels for their academics.
+We pride ourselves on having a healthy, fun, and supportive community.

 Curriculum